chaijs/sinon-chai/README.md

 ### Node

-Do an `npm install sinon-chai` to get up and running.
+Do an `npm install --save-dev sinon-chai` to get up and running.
 Then:

 ```javascript
 var chai = require("chai");